Diabetes Test Kit

 When your results are ready, your online doctor also send you further advice.

-If your blood glucose level is high but not high enough to be given a diagnosis of diabetes, this is called a ‘pre-diabetes’ stage and means you are at risk.
+If your blood glucose level is high but not high enough to be given a diagnosis of diabetes, this is called a ‘pre-diabetes’ stage and means you are at risk of developing type 2 diabetes.
 You will be advised to see your GP who will suggest you regularly test your average blood glucose levels and make some lifestyle changes with food and exercise to help improve your test results.

-If your average blood glucose are high enough for a diabetes diagnosis, and you already have some of the symptoms, your Superdrug doctor will advise you to see your GP and start a management plan.
+If your average blood glucose is high enough for a diabetes diagnosis, and you already have some of the symptoms, your Superdrug doctor will advise you to see your GP, or get more urgent help depending on your result, and start a management plan.